dorontal/consciousness/README.md

   there are finitely many things in the universe, the number of collections you can form out of them is still a much larger number than the number of things in the universe.

-* By "circle" we don't literally mean a 2D circle, just any collection of things

 * Implication: Anything you draw a circle around: a human, a stone, a circle that encompasses part of the human and part of a stone - is